sysadminmike/couch-to-postgres/README.md

     ckwait = 3 * 1000;

 This is how often the stream is checkpointed when the stream is active.
 I would adjust this depending on how busy you couchdb is.
 When the stream is idle this increases to 10 secs.

 In startFollowing function there is:
      // The inactivity timer is for time between *changes*, or time between the
      // initial connection and the first change.
 Therefore it goes here. stream.inactivity_ms = 30000;

+Maybe use NOTIFY and have node client LISTEN for a message when postgres calls couchdb_put() for the first time (can you do a timer in postgres?? or node will get notified about every update and only needs a wake up after idle time).

 -----